zeeshanali/Online-Help/docs/Upgrade_Guide/Upgrade_EE-2.4-el6_to_LU-LTS-el7.md

         reboot
         ```

-    1. Install the metapackage that will install Lustre\* and the LDISKFS and ZFS 'kmod' packages:
+    1. Install the metapackage that will install Lustre and the LDISKFS and ZFS 'kmod' packages:

         ```bash
         yum --nogpgcheck install lustre-ldiskfs-zfs
         ```

-    1. Verify that the DKMS kernel modules for Lustre\*, SPL and ZFS have installed correctly:
+    1. Verify that the DKMS kernel modules for Lustre, SPL and ZFS have installed correctly:

         ```bash
         dkms status